kali67/whitecrow-frontend/README.md

+# White Crow PM Frontend

+You will need the [backend](https://bitbucket.org/kali67/whitecrow-backend/src/master) running in order for the frontend to be able to make requests.
+In order to set the url for the backend, you can do this by modifying `axios.defaults.baseURL = "http://localhost:8080"` in
+`src/index.js`.

-## Available Scripts
+## Local Development

-In the project directory, you can run:

-### `npm start`
+Before proceeding, you will need to run `yarn` to install all the project dependencies.
+If you don't already have `yarn` installed, then please visit [here](https://yarnpkg.com/lang/en/docs/install/#mac-stable) to do so.

-Runs the app in the development mode.
-Open [http://localhost:3000/login](http://localhost:3000/login) to view it in the browser.
+In the project directory, run `yarn start`.
+This runs the app in development mode.
+You can view this by navigating to `http://localhost:3000/login` in your browser.

-The page will reload if you make edits.
+The page will reload if you make edits to files.
 You will also see any lint errors in the console.

+## Production Deployment

-### `npm test`
+### Docker Deployment

-Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+All you need to do is build the docker image by running `docker build -t whitecrow-frontend .` from the root directory.
+A word of caution, don't build or install any dependencies of the project if you are building the docker image.
+If you have, remove the build directory and the `/node_modules` directory.

+Once you have built the image, you can run it by running this command `docker run whitecrow-frontend` this will take care of everything for you.
+Serve is being used to serve the static app.
+Read about it [here](https://www.npmjs.com/package/serve).

-Builds the app for production to the `build` folder.<br>
+You can build the production application to the `build` directory by running `npm run build`.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.